Harold Fannin Jr.

 Harold Fannin Jr. (born July 20, 2004) is an American professional football tight end for the Cleveland Browns of the National Football League (NFL).
-He played college football for the Bowling Green Falcons.
+He played college football for the Bowling Green Falcons and was selected by the Browns in the third round of the 2025 NFL Draft.

 Early life and high school career

-Fannin grew up in Canton, Ohio and attended McKinley High School.
+Fannin was born and raised in Canton, Ohio and attended McKinley High School.
 He was named first-team All-Ohio as a senior at defensive back after making 106 tackles with two interceptions, six forced fumbles, four fumble recoveries, and two defensive touchdowns and was also an All-Federal League selection on offense after catching 36 passes for 601 yards and six touchdowns.
-Fannin committed to play college football at Bowling Green.
+Fannin committed to play college football at Bowling Green State University.

 College career

 Freshman season – 2022

 Harold Fannin Jr. began his collegiate career with the Bowling Green Falcons in 2022, appearing in 11 games as a freshman.
 He recorded 19 receptions for 218 yards and one touchdown.

 Sophomore season – 2023

 In 2023, Fannin emerged as one of the top offensive threats for Bowling Green.
 He finished the season with 44 receptions for 623 yards and six touchdowns, earning first-team All-Mid-American Conference (MAC) honors.